vf827393/PhoenixOS/README.md

     ```

 2. **[Start Container]**
-    *PhOS* can be built and installed on official CUDA image from nVIDIA.
+    *PhOS* can be built and installed on official vendor image.

     > [!NOTE]
     > PhOS require libc6 >= 2.29 for compiling latest CRIU from source.